Updated May 8, 2026

 Closing

 delta-explain does not try to explain all of performance.
-It stops earlier, at the point where the system decides which files are worth reading at all.
+It stops at the metadata layer, at the point where the system decides which files are worth reading at all.
+That decision is where the largest gain usually happens, and delta-explain makes it visible, measurable, and assertable, before the first file is ever opened.